Signed in as:

 No, you do not need to live in Harrow to apply for a place at the school.
 If there are more applications than spaces, 50% will be allocated on the basis of faith and 50% with no reference to faith.
 For more information on how places will be allocated, please see our admissions policy: www.hujjatprimary.org/admissions

-Will the school provide wraparound care for working parents?
+Does the school provide wraparound care for working parents?

-Which subjects will you be teaching?
+Which subjects are you teaching?

 Will you teach children about puberty (buloogh)?

 Our PSHE (Personal, Social, Health, and Economic) curriculum is developed in line with our faith ethos and values, and includes aspects of puberty at the appropriate time.
 Other examples of subject matter in PSHE will include:

 - why cleanliness is important in Islam and what this looks like in practice

 - manners and etiquette